Kajetonas Nezabitauskis: Biography

 Nezabitauskis was born in Baidotai near Salantai, Samogitia, then part of the Russian Empire, to a family of free peasants.
-Born as Zabitis, he followed the example of his elder half-brother and changed his name to Polish Niezabitowski and adopted the Lubicz coat of arms to appear to be from the Lithuanian nobility.
+Born as Zabitis, he followed the example of his elder half-brother and Polonized his name to Niezabitowski and adopted the Lubicz coat of arms to appear to be from the Lithuanian nobility.
 He attended a Dominican school in Žemaičių Kalvarija and a gymnasium in Kaunas.
 In October 1821, he became a student in the Law Faculty of Vilnius University.

-There he met other Samogitians who supported and promoted the use of the Lithuanian language (the early stages of the Lithuanian National Revival) and joined their activities.
+At the university, he met other Samogitians who supported and promoted the use of the Lithuanian language (the early stages of the Lithuanian National Revival) and joined their activities.
 In particular, he was close with Dionizas Poška who in his last will even left his Lithuanian manuscripts to Nezabitauskis (though, it appears that Nezabitauskis did not actually get them).
 Together with professor Ivan Loboiko, Nezabitauskis traveled across Samogitia collecting information on Lithuanian dialects.

 With help from Count Nikolay Rumyantsev, Nezabitauskis obtained a position in Warsaw as an adjunct of the Ministry of Education in 1825.
 He later became secretary at the state censorship office.
 He retired with a state pension in 1857.
 In Warsaw, he wrote and published some works in Polish, but due to his day job he was disliked by various activists.
 He died in Warsaw in 1876.

 Works

+Lithuanian primer

 In 1824, Nezabitauskis published a primer of the Lithuanian language entitled Naujas moksłas skaytima diel maźū waykū Źemaycziu yr Lietuwos (New Education on Reading for Little Children of Samogitia and Lithuania).
 It was the first illustrated primer in Lithuanian that used images to teach letters – e.g. an image of a horse (arklys in Lithuanian) for the letter a.
 As reading exercises, he included 53 Lithuanian proverbs.
 It was an important addition not only because it was one of the first publications of Lithuanian folklore but also because earlier primers included only religious texts (catechism and prayers) and a poem praising corporal punishment in schools.

 The primer was published in 3,000 copies and was sold out in less than a year.
 Five copies were sent to Count Nikolay Rumyantsev via professor Ivan Loboiko.
 The primer was praised by the Tsarist government and Nezabitauskis even received an expensive ring as a reward.
 In 1860, Mikalojus Akelaitis prepared a second edition, but it was not published.
-Dionizas Poška highly praised the primer for its language purity, good spelling, and style and wanted to publish a Polish translation.
+Dionizas Poška highly praised the primer for its linguistic purity, good spelling, and style, and wanted to publish a Polish translation.